jochasinga/gevent-intro/README.md

 ```
 This code print "Life goes on" right away after printing "Start process", then after a few seconds "Done waiting" is printed.

 What makes threads so cumbersome are, first, each thread posts considerable amount of overhead, and second, multiple threads sharing a same memory can be very unpredictable.
 Imagine a situation when a global variable is read and modified by several threads in parallel.
-How can you be sure each thread ends up with the right value in its hand when there are some others messing around with it?
+How can you be sure each thread ends up with the right value when there are some others messing with it in parallel or concurrence?
 Programmers call this situation a **race**.

-Consider this trivial code that shows three threads randomly access a global variable:
+Consider this trivial code that shows three threads accessing and modifying a global variable at random times.
+Note that due to the random wait time, it is possible that the variable can be accessed by two threads at exactly the same time:

 ```Python